vincentimmormino/landing-page/README.md

 I had fun with this, and I'm happy with how it came out!
 I may revisit this later to try to make my code more efficient, because I know it certainly can be cleaned up, but I am satisfied with my work for now.

+IMAGE CREDITS:
+All artwork used is considered official art for the characters in question.
+Kasane Teto's Synthesizer V art was illustrated by Sakauchi Waka (坂内 若).
+They can be found at https://twitter.com/sakauchi0 Kasane Teto's UTAU art was illustrated by Sen (線).
+They can be found at https://twitter.com/sen_teto Defoko's art was illustrated by derenta.
+They can be found at https://twitter.com/derenta